07poojapal/Excel-Analysis-Reports/README.md

    For this I have used CALCULATE([Net Sales],dim_date[FY]='2019') (same for 2020 and 2021)
    Then to get 2021 vs 2020 (formula DIVIDE([Net Sales 21],[Net Sales 20],0)

-   2. Using conditional formating, Pivot table design, color formating for showing the databars and color scale
+   Used conditional formating, Pivot table design, color formating for showing the databars and color scale

 ## Market Performance Report
 1. This report shows Netsales and Target for "Country"/"Market" for 2019, 2020, 2021, 2021-Target, 2021-Target%
+   For this report we need to add target into fact_sales_monthly.
+We can establish relation between ns_target and fact_sales_monthly using diagram view in power pivot. target21 (formula SUM(ns_targets_2021[ns_target]) 2021-target21 (formula [NetSales21] - [target21]) 2021-target% (formula DIVIDE([2021-target],[NetSales 21],0)

+   Used conditional formating, Pivot table design, color formating for showing the databars and color scale